Further special occasions markets - how to apply for a permit

 - total number of market stands and the number of food and drink stalls, if at all available

-- concept of the envisaged groups of goods and the market participants
+- concept of the envisaged groups of goods and intended energy supply for the market

 - If the event takes place on private property you will also need the declaration of consent of the owner.
-If the Special Occasions Market is held in a public park or garden, you will need the agreement of Municipal Department 42 - Parks and Gardens as property owner.
-If the market is held on a public road, please contact Municipal Department 28 - Road Management and Construction.
+If the Special Occasions Market is held in a public park or garden, you will need the agreement of Parks and Gardens (MA 42) (German) as property owner.
+If the market is held on a public road, please contact Road Management and Construction (MA 28) (German).

 According to the current market fee regulations (Marktgebührentarif 2006, Tarifpost 25) the general market fee is calculated as follows: